AVAILABLE 24/7 | FREE CONSULTATION

 Learn Also About

 Unfortunately, the subject of an extreme risk order of protection may find it difficult to effectively convey to the court that they are not a danger.
 In many cases, they often make things worse for themselves.
-It is essential for the subject of an ERPO to have a skilled lawyer in their corner to help convince the court that they are not a danger.
+It is essential for the subject of an ERPO to have a skilled New Jersey lawyer in their corner to help convince the court that they are not a danger.
 If you have been the subject of an ERPO, let us help.
-The experienced criminal defense lawyers at Lustberg Law Offices can skillfully negotiate with the prosecution on your behalf and work to get your rights and firearms restored after the issuance of an ERPO.
+The experienced New Jersey criminal defense lawyers at Lustberg Law Offices can skillfully negotiate with the prosecution on your behalf and work to get your rights and firearms restored after the issuance of an ERPO.

-To schedule a consultation, call us at (201) 880-5311.
+To schedule a consultation with a skilled New Jersey attorney at the Lustberg Law Offices, call us at (201) 880-5311.

 In New Jersey, family members, household members, and police officers are qualified to seek an ERPO against an individual.
-Qualified individuals are defined by the same criteria that are used for restraining orders in domestic violence situations, including:

-In addition to these individuals, law enforcement and some third-parties may have concerns about the safety of an individual.
+In addition to these individuals, law enforcement and some third parties may have concerns about the safety of an individual.
 A licensed mental health provider may contact police officers to report a safety concern under their professional duty to warn.
 If the court believes that the individual does pose an imminent danger to themselves or others, they may issue an ERPO.

 Before the court issues an ERPO, the petitioner must include a sworn affidavit outlining the evidence of the alleged extreme risk.
 The petitioner must also, if possible, note the nature and location of any firearms.

 Based on the petition and relevant evidence, the court will determine whether a temporary order is necessary to ensure the safety of the petitioner, the public, or the individual themselves.
-They will consider many factors as set forth in N.J.S.A.2C:58-23(f) when making this decision, including:

 Furthermore, the courts have added seven more factors that the judge must consider before issuing a temporary order under the Guidelines for Extreme Risk Protective Orders.
 These are: